Japan court orders gov't, TEPCO to pay in Fukushima disaster

 The government argued that it was impossible to predict the tsunami or prevent the subsequent disaster.
 TEPCO says it has fulfilled its compensation responsibility under government guidelines.

+Chief Cabinet Secretary Katsunobu Kato told reporters that the government will respond appropriately after carefully examining the ruling.
+He did not say whether it will appeal.

-Radiation that spewed from the plant's melted reactors contaminated the surrounding neighborhoods, forcing about 160,000 residents to evacuate at one point.
-More than 50,000 of them are still displaced because of lingering safety concerns.
+Radiation that spewed from the plant's melted reactors contaminated the surrounding areas, forcing about 160,000 residents to evacuate at one point.
+More than 50,000 are still displaced because of lingering safety concerns.

 The plant is being decommissioned, a process expected to take decades.